Mhakim38/APB_LandingPage/src/Read_This_Agent.md

 **Behavior:**

 * Shows 3 feedback cards at a time on desktop
-* Slides show overlapping content (sliding window pattern)
+* Each navigation click moves by ONE card position (sliding window)
-* Loops infinitely through all 4 slides automatically
+* Slides 5 and 6 wrap cards back to beginning for infinite loop
-* Auto-rotates every 5 seconds
+* Auto-rotates every 5 seconds through all 6 slides
 * Smooth Bootstrap slide transitions
 * Responsive design (single column on mobile)